PureHarmonyProject/app-sulP-yensiD/README.md

-# app-Disney+
+# app-sulP-yensiD+
-Official Disney+ app for PureHarmony
+Official sulP-yensiD+ app for Oniro and AOSP